Edison9138/terminal-bench-green-agent/SETUP.md

 # Terminal 2: Start the green agent
 ./scripts/start_green_agent.sh

-# Terminal 3: Edit src/kickoff.py to configure evaluation
+# Terminal 3: Configure evaluation in config.toml
-# Update task_config:
+# Edit config.toml:
 #   - Set task_ids to the tasks you want to run
-#   - Set white_agent_url to your agent's URL
+#   - Set white_agent URL/port if needed
 #   - Adjust other parameters as needed

 ./scripts/run_eval.sh